GorillaStack/auto-tag/README.md

 |VPC Subnet                 |CreateSubnet          |C, T, I     |Yes
 |VPN Connection             |CreateVpnConnection   |C, T, I     |Yes
 |VPN Gateway ?              |CreateVpnGateway      |C, T, I     |?

 _*=not tested by the test suite_

+NOTE: When tag-able resources are created using CloudFormation __StackSets__ the "Creator" tag is NEVER populated with the ARN of the user who executed the StackSet, instead it is tagged with the less useful CloudFormation StackSet Execution Role's "assumed-role" ARN.

 ## Deny Create/Delete/Edit for AutoTags

 Use the following IAM policy to deny a user or role the ability to create, delete, and edit any tag starting with 'AutoTag\_'.
-The `ec2:CreateAction` condition allows users to use the 'Launch More Like This' feature which will allow users to create AWS resources with tags starting with 'AutoTag_' but they will eventually be overwritten.
+The `ec2:CreateAction` condition allows users to create EC2 instances with tags starting with 'AutoTag_', this enables the 'Launch More Like This' feature, in that case the tags will be overwritten after the instance is created.

-NOTE: At the time of this writing the deny tag IAM condition (aws:TagKeys) is only available for resources in EC2 and AutoScaling, see the table above for a status of each resource.

 ```json
 {